Mystjerne/fpstest/README.md

 Staff: A mid-range magic weapon that casts an area-of-effect spell, dealing damage to all enemies within its range.

-Gun: A long-range weapon for shooting enemies from a distance, which may be challenging to aim.
+Gun: A long-range weapon for shooting enemies from a distance.
+Difficult to aim!

 Meat: A consumable item that increases the player’s strength, boosting the damage dealt to enemies.